-3.3.1 The Permittee shall comply with the provisions of 40 CFR 60, Subpart UUU, "Standards of Performance for Calciners and Dryers in Mineral Industries," for all subject equipment {for reference, see listing in Section 3.1 above}.
-In particular, for sources subject to Subpart UUU, the Permittee shall comply with the following conditions for each calciner and dryer:
+- 3.3.2 The Permittee shall comply with the applicable provisions of 40 CFR 60 Subpart UUU, Standards of Performance for Calciners and Dryers in Mineral Industries, for all subject equipment {for reference, see listing in Table 3.1}.
+In particular, the Permittee shall not discharge or cause the discharge into the atmosphere, from each of the emission units subject to 40 CFR 60 Subpart UUU, any gases which:

-[40 CFR 60.732(a) & (b)]

-- a.
-Discharges particulate matter not in excess of 0.092 gram per dry standard cubic meter (g/dscm) [0.040 grain per dry standard cubic foot (gr/dscf)] for calciners and for calciners and dryers installed in series and not in excess of 0.057 g/dscm (0.025 grains/dscf) for dryers. - b.
-Exhibits no greater than 10 percent opacity, unless the emissions are discharged from an emission unit using a wet scrubbing control device.
-Facilities using a wet scrubbing control device shall comply with the monitoring provisions 40 CFR 60.734 (d) and recordkeeping and reporting requirements of 40 CFR 60.735(b) & (c). - 3.3.2 The Permittee shall comply with all applicable provisions of the New Source Performance Standards (NSPS) as found in 40 CFR 60 Subpart A "General Provisions" and 40 CFR 60 Subpart Dc "Standards of Performance for Small Industrial-Commercial-Institutional Steam Generating Units," for operation of Boiler No. 4 (Emission Unit ID No. B4).
-In particular, the Permittee shall comply with recordkeeping and reporting requirements of Subpart Dc.
+[40 CFR 60.732(a) & (b)] - a.
+Contain particulate matter in excess of 0.092 gram per dry standard cubic meter (g/dscm) [0.040 grain per dry standard cubic foot (gr/dscf)] for calciners and for calciners and dryers installed in series and in excess of 0.057 g/dscm (0.025 grains/dscf) for dryers. - b.
+Exhibits greater than 10 percent opacity, unless the emissions are discharged from an emission unit using a wet scrubbing control device.
+Facilities using a wet scrubbing control device shall comply with the monitoring provisions 40 CFR 60.734 (d) and recordkeeping and reporting requirements of 40 CFR 60.735(b) & (c). - 3.3.3 The Permittee shall comply with the applicable provisions of 40 CFR 63 Subpart ZZZZ, National Emission Standards for Hazardous Air Pollutants for Stationary Reciprocating Internal Combustion Engines, for all subject equipment {for reference, see listing in Table 3.1}.
+In particular, the Permittee shall, from each of the emission units subject to 40 CFR 63 Subpart ZZZZ: